cnosdb/docs/docs/reference/ecosystem.md

 cursor = conn.cursor()
 ```

-If you are not familiar wit [CnosDB CLI](./tools.md) ，We can use Python Connector to create a data table.
+If you are not familiar wit [CnosDB CLI](./tools.md) , We can use Python Connector to create a data table.

 ```python